 In the business analysis field, this is called domain knowledge.
 A BA who doesn’t understand the business or industry and its policies, procedures, processes, acronyms and trends cannot be an effective BA.
 BAs are agents of change in an organization, and their main role is to enable change initiatives related to people, process and/or technology.

 But how can they manage such a project without understanding the context, that is, the domain in which the change must occur?

-Great BAs have years and years of domain knowledge.
+Senior BAs typically have many years of domain knowledge.